rishitc/100-days-of-code/log.md

 **Thoughts:**

-The HackerRank and HackerEarth questions were quite interesting an I was able to solve then efficiently.
-The LeetCode question were a bit more challenging but I was able to figure them out
+The HackerRank and HackerEarth questions were quite engaging while quite simple in approach.
+I was ecstatic that I was able to solve them efficiently.
+However, the LeetCode challenges were a bit more demanding.
+In the end, I was able to figure out how to solve them.

 **Link(s) to work:**